To Venus in Five Seconds: Synopsis

 The hero of Jane's story is a superb physical specimen of English manhood named Thomas Plummer.
-He is being sent to medical school by his father, a medical entrepreneur (pill manufacturer)—despite the fact that the younger Plummer is, well, not very bright.
+He is being sent to medical school by his father, a medical entrepreneur (pill manufacturer), despite the fact that the younger Plummer is — well — not very bright.
 At medical school Plummer meets a young, dark-skinned woman called Miss Zumeena.
-The young woman invites him to tea, which takes place in her summer house (which is oddly full of machinery).
+The young woman invites him to tea at her summer house, which is, oddly, full of machinery.
 A few seconds later, she informs the young Englishman that he is now on Venus.
 The machinery in Zumeena's gazebo operates a matter transmitter that allows almost instantaneous transport between the two planets.

 (This constitutes "One of the earliest uses of the matter transmitter for interplanetary travel" in science fiction.
-Jane does not spend much effort on explaining how a matter transmitter might actually work; the technology is merely a given, like the titular device in H. G. Wells's The Time Machine of 1895.)
+Jane does not spend much effort on explaining how a matter transmitter might actually work; the technology is merely a given, like the titular device in H. G. Wells' The Time Machine of 1895.)

 Closer to the Sun than Earth, Venus is hot and jungle-covered; the glare of the Sun both blinds the eyes and affects the mind.
 The planet is inhabited by two developed species, the human Sutenraa and the decidedly non-human Thotheen.
 Zumeena is a Sutenraa, a people from Central America via ancient Egypt, which are closely related in Jane's imaginary domain.
 (This incorporates another subgenre of fantastic fiction of Jane's era, books on Egypt, the pyramids, and related matters.)
-These highly-advanced ancients developed a matter transmitter in their distant past, and used it to travel back and forth between the pyramids of Egypt and Central America; in the process they sometimes found themselves on Venus, apparently due to interference with the similar matter transmitter technology of the Thotheen.
+These highly advanced ancients developed a matter transmitter in their distant past, and used it to travel back and forth between the pyramids of Egypt and Central America; in the process they sometimes found themselves on Venus, apparently due to interference with the similar matter transmitter technology of the Thotheen.
 The latter are the dominant indigenous species of the planet; Jane both describes and draws Thotheen as a cross between a small elephant and a large horse-fly.